olympiawojcik/Sprint-Challenge-Lambda-Times-React/README.md

 - [x] Describe a life-cycle event in React?

 When developing components in React, every component goes through a lifecycle of phases: mounting, updating, & unmounting.
-The React API gives us access to a handful of meethods that allow us to tap into this lifecycle and control when things happen during this lifecycle.
+The React API gives us access to a handful of methods that allow us to tap into this lifecycle and control when things happen during this lifecycle.

-React

 - [x] Explain the details of a Higher Order Component?